Fundoplication Surgery Sydney – Reflux & Hiatus Hernia Specialist

 Dr David Joseph consults from his clinic in Newtown and offers Telehealth consultations where appropriate.
 Surgery is performed at leading private and public hospitals across Sydney, including:

-Prince of Wales Private Hospital in Randwick
+Prince of Wales Private Hospital (Randwick)

-East Sydney Private Hospital in Woolloomooloo
+East Sydney Private Hospital (Woolloomooloo)

-Royal Prince Alfred Hospital in Camperdown / Newtown
+Royal Prince Alfred Hospital (Camperdown)

 This ensures patients across the Eastern Suburbs, Inner West, North Shore, and wider Sydney can access expert care close to home.